 Permeabilities of SMC and other salt-saturated concretes have been measured in Small-Scale Seal Performance Tests (SSSPT) and Plug Test Matrix (PTM) at the WIPP for a decade and are corroborated by laboratory measurements (e.g., Knowles and Howard, 1996; Pfeifle et al., 1996).
 From these tests, values and ranges of concrete permeability have been developed.
-For performance assessments calculations, permeability of SMC seal components is treated as a random variable defined by a log triangular distribution with a best estimator of $1.78 \times 10^{-19} \text{ m}^2$ and lower and upper limits of 2.0×10^{-21} and $1.0 \times 10^{-17} \text{ m}^2$, respectively.
+For performance assessments calculations, permeability of SMC seal components is treated as a random variable defined by a log triangular distribution with a best estimator of 1.78×10-19 m2 and lower and upper limits of 2.0×10^{-21} and 1.0×10^{-17} m2, respectively.

-The probability distribution function is shown in Figure A-2.
-Further, it is recognized that concrete function is required for only a relatively short-term period as salt reconsolidates.
-Concrete is expected to function adequately beyond its design life.
-For calculational expediency, a higher, very conservative permeability of 1.0×10^{-14} is assigned to concrete after 400 years.
-This abrupt change in permeability does not imply degradation, but rather reflects system redundancy and the fact that concrete is no longer relied on as a seal component.
+16 The probability distribution function is shown in Figure G2A-2.
+Further, it is recognized that a higher, very conservative permeability of 1.0×10^{-14} is assigned to concrete after 400 years.